Based in Astoria NYC, with international participation, we are a three week, three minute film making experience that will challenge and inspire you.

 The sign up event (followed by assignment reveal) happens at The LetLove Inn on September 24th starting at 9PM.
 You can start your registration now, by signing up online.Facebook Event

 You have the option to turn in your assignment online or in person at Sparrow on Sunday, October th beginning at 7PM.
 Your film file can be sent to us online with RAMPANT's service via Digital Pigeon.

-The Sparrow Film Project started as a filmmaking contest in Queens, New York.
-A rag-tag group of artists came together and picked made-up-movie titles out of a hat.
+The Sparrow Film Project started as a filmmaking contest in Astoria, New York.
+A rag-tag group of artists came together and picked made-up movie titles out of a hat.
 Based on the title picked, each participant had three weeks to make a three minute film.
-We screened all of the finished films and held an awards ceremony at our bar, The Sparrow Tavern.
+We screened all of the finished films and held an awards ceremony at The Sparrow Tavern.

 Years later, this event continues to evolve.
 With each project, participants receive a new set of challenges that evoke passion and creativity for the artists involved and that generate cultural enrichment for the community.
 Once the films are submitted and judged by an independent panel, we celebrate the filmmakers and their efforts by hosting a gala — an emceed evening with live music, food and awards.
 We hope to continue providing a forum in which the community can invent, create, and share ideas in the film medium.

 We endeavor to create a competition that serves as an invitation for amateurs, and a challenge to professionals.
 In turn the community that has grown around it reflects this.
 Our participants are a diverse group, including first time filmmakers as well as industry veterans with decades of experience.
 No matter their background or ability, all are welcome.

 Over the years some of our participants have moved on to new parts of the country, or the world.
 Starting in 2013 we introduced online signup and submission to make it possible for their continued participation.
 As a result, these filmmakers have introduced the competition to their new communities, and our national and international participation continues to grow.